-I wish that I could, but I cannot say the same thing about the sequels.
+I wish that I could, but I cannot, say the same thing about the sequels.
 While many of the other books in the Anne series are perfectly good in their own right, they pale in comparison to the original.
 In fact, Diane and I have often said that it seemed as though Montgomery put her best work into that first book and spent the rest of her career failing to find a way to recreate the magic of the first Anne book.

 Anne of Avonlea is a charming story.
 Were it not for the original book, however, I seriously doubt that it would have had much staying power.
 Part of what makes the sequel charming is how much we love the first book.
-Perhaps there’s just too much Marilla in me, but the things that I found endearing in a 11-year-old character, I find annoying in a 17-year-old character.
+Perhaps there’s just too much Marilla in me, but the things that I found endearing in an 11-year-old character, I find annoying in a 17-year-old character.
 Anne’s routine flights of fancy in the original book seem very appropriate to a girl who is tasting new found security and freedom.
 In Anne of Avonlea, however, I was hoping that her wild imagination would be tempered with some maturity and that some new wisdom would make her a more interesting character.
 Sadly, I spent a lot of time rolling my eyes at Anne’s all too predictable scrapes and her overly dramatic responses to nearly everything.
 Frankly, I found Anne of Avonlea more exhausting than beautiful.
 There is a lot to love about the story, but I also found myself wishing that Montgomery had had a better editor.

 There is a lot of commentary about Montgomery’s intentions with these books.
-I have often heard that maybe she never really wanted to Anne to grow up, but that the pressure from the success of the first book forced her into continuing the story.
+I have often heard that maybe she never really wanted Anne to grow up, but that the pressure from the success of the first book forced her into continuing the story.
 And I think that Montgomery hints at this in the character of Miss Lavendar.

 In this second novel, Montgomery introduces a marvelous new character: an artistic kindred spirit who has a romantic tragedy in her history and has never married.
 Twenty-five years before, Miss Lavendar quarreled with her fiancé, Stephen Irving, and lost him.
 I think we are all supposed to know that Miss Lavendar’s story is a cautionary tale for Anne and Gilbert.
 But I also think that Miss Lavendar may have been Montgomery writing herself into the story.